beemdevelopment/Aegis/docs/vault.md

 Aegis supports unlocking a vault with multiple different credentials.
 The main credential is a key derived from a user-provided password.
-In addition to that, users can also add a key backed by the Android KeyStore (authorized by the scan of a fingerprint) as a credential.
+In addition to that, users can also add a key backed by the Android KeyStore (authorized by biometrics) as a credential.

 #### Slots